Barandis/kessel/docsrc/parsers/satisfy.md

 Parses a character for which the predicate `fn` returns `true` when passed that character.

-Since the parser cannot reasonably figure out what conditions cause `fn` to pass, it does not generate an error message on failure.
-To provide an error message, either wrap the parser with [`label`](label.md) or use [`satisfyM`](satisfym.md).
+Since the parser cannot reasonably figure out what conditions cause `fn` to pass, it does not generate an error message on failure by default.
+To provide a useful error message, supply that message as the optional second argument.

 #### Example